jmclawson/tmtyro/README.md

 ## Example

-One of the first steps of any text mining workflow is to load a corpus of texts from a directory, detect paragraph breaks, and prepare a data frame with one word per row.
+One of the first steps of any text mining workflow is to load a corpus of texts from a directory.
+While doing so, it may be desirable to detect paragraph breaks and prepare a data frame with one word per row.
 The `load_texts()` function makes this easy.

 ``` r
 library(tmtyro)